 To help visualize the journey, we will use a handy diagram called the.
-It contains 5 ingredients that you need to be a great manager and leader.
+It contains 5 ingredients that you need to be a great engineering manager and leader.

 In the Formula, we’ll start at the top and work our way down.
 Each ingredient is key to making the others work effectively.
 In the next section, we’ll dig into the first ingredient in the Formula, Culture.